NFL on American television: Interconference games

 In addition to the above, a few teams prior to the 2002 realignment had their sole home interconference game played in prime time.
-From 1978-2001, this happened in to the Detroit Lions, Buffalo Bills and Houston Oilers, to the Miami Dolphins and Dallas Cowboys, to the Minnesota Vikings and to the Jacksonville Jaguars.
-Additionally, the 1972 Miami Dolphins, the only NFL team to complete a perfect season, did not appear on CBS; their lone interconference home game vs. the St. Louis Cardinals was broadcast on Monday Night Football, and Super Bowl VII was broadcast by NBC.
+From 1970-2001, this happened in to the Miami Dolphins, to the Detroit Lions, Buffalo Bills and Houston Oilers, to the Miami Dolphins and Dallas Cowboys, to the Minnesota Vikings and to the Jacksonville Jaguars.
+Additionally, the aforementioned 1972 Miami Dolphins, the only NFL team to complete a perfect season, did not appear on CBS; their lone interconference home game vs. the St. Louis Cardinals was broadcast on Monday Night Football, and Super Bowl VII was broadcast by NBC.

-In addition, the team's home stadium would not make an appearance on either CBS or Fox due to interconference home games being crossflexed, this happened in to the Oakland Raiders, to the Tampa Bay Buccaneers, to both the Los Angeles Rams and Los Angeles Chargers, to the San Francisco 49ers, to the Tennessee Titans, to the Los Angeles Chargers and to the San Francisco 49ers and Buffalo Bills.
+In addition, the team's home stadium would not make an appearance on either CBS or Fox due to interconference home games being crossflexed; this happened in to the Oakland Raiders, to the Tampa Bay Buccaneers, to both the Los Angeles Rams and Los Angeles Chargers, to the San Francisco 49ers, to the Tennessee Titans, to the Los Angeles Chargers, to the San Francisco 49ers and Buffalo Bills, and to the Dallas Cowboys.
 Both interconference and intraconference games may be cross-flexed to protect both networks.